/ LANGUAGE RESOURCES FOR STUDENTS OF RUSSIAN

 SPBTV is an Apple app lets you watch Russian TV for free on your Apple products.

-Dozhd (Rain) is a cable and Internet station that provides news and cultural programing, often with a slightly liberal tint.
+Dozhd (Rain) is a cable and Internet station that provides news and cultural programing, often with a liberal tint.
+It also provides transcripts for many of its programs.

 Russia.ru is an Internet-only station that is billing itself as a source of conservative views.
 Some have called it "Russia's answer to Fox."